mondago/ucclient-sdk-examples/README.md

 npm start
 ```

-Application will be started on localhost and opened on your default browser.
+Application will be started on localhost:8080 you can visit this in your browser.

 [1]: https://github.com/mondago/ucclient-js-sdk